 The last part of the care continuum is post visit.
 How do you plan to manage patient retention?

 40% of patients don’t come back after their first new patient exam.
 Yet the lifetime value of a patient is how you can provide the best care and increase your bottom line.
 Patient attrition is rampant, but how do we calculate that.

 In this video, I talk about the actual cost of patient attrition.

 How are re-care appointments tracked when patients don’t book them in the chair?
 How do we remind patients to return and decrease no-show rates?
 Are we texting them or spending money on labor costs to call them?
 What would the patient prefer?

 The reason I bring up all these questions is because there is a lot of decision making that goes into starting or buying a practice.
 Even if you own an existing practice, technology can offer you the opportunity to re-frame some of your business strategies and adjust legacy processes.
-To learn you can set-up a meeting with our accounts team.
+To learn more you can set-up a meeting with our Accounts team.